Laravel 419 Page Expired Error? Here's How to Fix It

 Once this form is submitted, the CSRF token will be checked, and you'll no longer see a 419 error.

-Because CSRF tokens are fairly short-lived, staying on a page for too long without refreshing means the token will eventually expire, and you (or your users) will see the same 419 error.
+Because CSRF tokens are fairly short-lived, if your users stay on a page for too long without refreshing, the token will eventually expire, and you (or your users) will see the same 419 error.

 I wouldn't recommend increasing the lifespan of the CSRF token.
 Instead, create a custom 419 error page to explain to the user what happened and what they should do next.